-1. To check and replace a fuse:
+To check and replace a fuse:

-- a.
-To check a fuse: pull the fuse out of its receptacle and hold it up to a light source.
+- To check a fuse: pull the fuse out of its receptacle and hold it up to a light source.
 If the fuse is damaged, the wire inside will be broken.
-If you see a broken wire, the fuse must be replaced. - b.
+If you see a broken wire, the fuse must be replaced. - 2.
 If the fuse is damaged, insert the new fuse into the receptacle.
-If the fuse is undamaged, replace the removed fuse.
+If the fuse is undamaged, replace the undamaged fuse into receptacle.